Patient Participation Group

 - Be available both to offer advice to the Practice in preparing for Care Quality Commission Inspections, and also to meet the CQC inspectors.

 - Help the Practice influence the provision of secondary health care and social care locally.

 - Advise on and support activities within the Practice which promote healthy lifestyle choices, including the provision of preventative medicine.

 Members are co-opted.
 If possible the membership should reflect the range of the Practice’s population, including those who are hard to reach or with long-term conditions.
 The membership should also include people from the various villages served by the Practice.

-Currently about eight Practice patients meet every 3 months to discuss changes and innovations at the Surgery from the patients’ perspective.
+Currently about six Practice patients meet every 3 months to discuss changes and innovations at the Surgery from the patients’ perspective.
 The group aims to keep all patients informed of what is happening at the surgery and give feedback to the GPs and Practice Manager.
 This provides an opportunity for Surgery personnel to discuss issues of concern to patients outside their busy day-to-day schedules.